-orium, -oria, -ory

 4. Etymology: from Latin auditorium, "lecture room"; literally, "a place where something is heard"; neuter of auditorius, "of" or "for hearing"; from auditor, "a listener"; from audire, "to hear".

-The auditorium can also describe an entire theater, and has been in use as a word since the 18th century, although there were other words with the same meaning before that.
+An auditorium can also describe an entire theater, and has been in use as a word since the 18th century, although there were other words with the same meaning before that.

 2. Referring to, or in the form of, a blessing: The benedictory remarks at the funeral seemed to please those who were attending, including the family members.

 3. Etymology: from Latin benedictio; from benedicere, "to bless".

 Eve usually went to the cemetery where her parents were buried and the circumambulatory stroll brought back memories of the past when they all lived together.

 2. A place or establishment used for cremation; specifically, a mortuary for the incineration or cremation of corpses.

 This mortuary is providing people with a choice of having their family members cremated in either the "Smoking" or the "No Smoking" section of the crematory; as if that would make any difference.

 2. Walking around from place to place; wandering.